206 Comments

 Any argument for focusing on the interests of the people within your country at the expense of others who happen to live outwith it would seem to fall victim to the same sort of objections as philosophical egoism (which you will note that almost no-one professes to believe).

-Less so, in fact, because at least opposition voters had the option to vote for the future president.
-It is no fault of the Indonesian factory worker that he is not afforded the opportunity to influence the makeup and direction of the most powerful entity in the world, purely because he failed to be born within sufficient geographical proximity to it, and it is hard to see how our moral patiency could be at all dependent on such accidents of birth.
+Less so in the former case, in fact, because at least opposition voters had the option to vote for the future president.
+It is no fault of the Indonesian factory worker that he is not afforded the opportunity to influence the makeup and direction of the most powerful entity in the world (and one of very few that can lift him out of suffering) purely because he failed to be born in sufficient geographical proximity to it, and it is hard to see how our moral patiency could be at all dependent on such accidents of birth.

 I heard, and I'm not sure where, but it was a recent podcast, that described governance as being about setting priorities.
 In that framework, which makes a lot of sense and I agree with, there is no difference between saying everything is important and nothing is important.